RanFeng/modular-music-visualizer/README.md

 - The [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language) language, OpenGL, Vulkan (on mpv flag), the [Khronos group](https://www.khronos.org) on its entirety, seriously, you guys are awesome!!

   - Also the [Python wrapper](https://pypi.org/project/glfw/) for the [GLFW](https://www.glfw.org/) library for setting up an GL canvas so Skia can draw on.

-- The [Shady](https://github.com/polyfloyd/shady) project by [polyfloyd](https://github.com/polyfloyd/), for rendering or displaying Shadertoy-like syntax GLSL scripts.

-  - Currently used experimentally for generating video out of shaders (stupidly bigger potential given enough knowledge on shaders for the MMV project)

-  - I'd assume [Golang](https://golang.org/) as well for making Shady possible.

 ### Python packages and others involved